iterative/dvc.org/content/blog/2021-12-15-december-21-heartbeat.md

 [What is MLOps - Everything You Need to Know to Get Started,](https://towardsdatascience.com/what-is-mlops-everything-you-must-know-to-get-started-523f2d0b8bd8)
 [**Harshit Tyagi**](https://www.linkedin.com/in/tyagiharshit/) provides an overview of MLOps and why it's necessary for today's ML and AI to production projects.
-You will learn the different parts of the puzzle that make up MLOps and review the machine learning life cycle.
-In the post, Harshit also provides a video of the concepts as well as an interview with our CEO, [Dmitry Petrov.](https://twitter.com/FullStackML) Be sure to check it out!
+You will learn the different parts of the puzzle that make up MLOps, and review the machine learning life cycle.
+In the post, Harshit also provides a video of the concepts as well as an interview with our CEO, [**Dmitry Petrov**.](https://twitter.com/FullStackML) Be sure to check it out!

 ![What is MLOps](/uploads/images/2021-12-15/harshit-tyagi.jpeg '=800') _Harshit
 Tyagi's ML Systems Engineering and Operations with their Stakeholders